Workshop Sessions A-E

 Marilyn Harp, Kansas Legal Services, Topeka, KS

 Claudia C. Johnson , LawHelp Interactive Pro Bono Net, Richland/Kennewick/Pasco, WA

 Margaret Hamlett Shinn, Legal Aid Services of Oklahoma, Inc., Tulsa, OK

 This workshop will present core online tools that are well understood and how they are being used in variety of contexts to remove barriers to Justice.
 We will show how well designed websites and online forms, supported with web chat tools in strong partnerships, can create new ways to serve areas of high demand, and deepen existing services and relationships.
 We will hear from rural programs and an urban Court on why and how they are using websites and forms to better serve those in need.
 One of the examples includes using online tools and case management integration in a Family Justice Center serving DV victims.

 Creating an Easy-to-Implement Development Plan

 The ideal development plan is a well articulated strategic plan that includes messaging, a fundraising strategies timeline, and goals.
-Attendees will break down each stage of the planning process and will leave being able to create an easy-to-implement development plan for organizations of all sizes and budgets
+Panelists will share their expertise and practical experience applying this knowledge to create a development plan for a legal aid organization.
+Attendees will break down each stage of the planning process and will leave being able to create an easy-to-implement development plan for organizations of all sizes and budgets.

 Creating and Managing Successful Eviction Diversion Programs